 4. Exploiting the heat from warm, low-permeability rocks

 The temperature increase near the ground surface is related to the presence of a geothermal flux that includes the effects of conduction and convection in the environment under consideration, but also other effects such as past climatic variations or the effects of topography (the average annual temperature at the summit of Mont Blanc is much lower than the value measured in Geneva for example).
 Figure 5 presents a map of the heat flux of France derived from geothermal gradient measurements observed near the ground surface, after correction for topographical and paleoclimatic effects.

-There is a strong anomaly to the north of the Rhine ditch, as well as a fairly high flow zone (over 110 mW/m2) over a large portion of the territory extending from the centre of the Massif Central to the Vosges.
+We note a strong heat flux anomaly in the northern Rhine graben, as well as a fairly high heat flux zone (over 110 mW/m2) over a large portion of the territory extending from the centre of the Massif Central to the Vosges.

 The EGS method is based on the idea that it is possible to considerably increase the permeability of a rock mass by appropriate hydraulic and chemical stimulation.
 The objective is to circulate, after stimulation, water flows compatible with the planned economic exploitation, and this at local flow rates slow enough so that the temperature of the water produced at the surface is close to that of the stimulated area.
 For this type of application, it is not possible to use the conventional hydraulic fracturing process (read The challenges of industrial hydraulic fracturing) because granular products, set up to keep a hydraulic fracture open at the end of the fracturing operation, tend to be dissolved by circulating water.
 It is also necessary that there are enough flow channels in the rock to avoid premature cooling of the system.